lsdr1999/Project/Vokeur/README.md

 Lars de Roos | Web Apps Project

-### Overview of all relevant files in the /vokeur folder:
+### Overview of all relevant files in this Vokeur folder:
 #### manage.py
 This is the file which runs the entire website via `python3 manage.py runserver`.